Anvi98/semEval2024_code/README.md

 ![Diagram of Pinealai Methodology](Method-STR.png "Pinealai Methodology")

 ## How to use the Repo?
 You don't need to run everything.
 If you set up the environment correctly, you can run the "synt.py" to get the models' performances in your terminal.
 The generated features in the repo will be used automatically for this purpose.
+The code is quiet really simple to understand no fancy classes have been created and we added some comments too.

 ## How to reproduce The experiment and Improve it?
 ### Requirements